-This is then extracted from the goat milk and spun into spider silk thread.
+This is then extracted from the goat milk and spun into a spider silk thread.

 The Burj Khalifa is so tall you can see two sunsets from it in one day.

-The British Queen’s handbag is a body language communication device.
+Queen Elizabeth II’s handbag was a body language communication device.

-It is used by her to relay secret and silent messages to her staff.
+It was used by her to relay secret and silent messages to her staff.

-For example, if she is finished speaking to a guest she will move it from one arm to another and her aides will politely end the conversation, or if she wants to abruptly end a conversation she will put her bag on the ground.
+For example, if she finished speaking to a guest, she moved it from one arm to another, and her aides would politely end the conversation.
+If she wanted to abruptly end a conversation, she put her bag on the ground.

 There is a spacecraft graveyard in the South Pacific Ocean.